Abdullah0x0/Abdullah0x0/README.md

 ### 👨‍💻 About Me

-I'm an Honors Computer Science student with a deep passion for Software Engineering and Artificial Intelligence.
-My academic journey has been enriched by rigorous coursework in Data Structures, Algorithms, Application Development, Artificial Intelligence, Software Engineering, Digital Design, Computer Systems & Networks, Statistics & Probability, Calculus, and Computing Ethics.
+I'm an Honors Computer Science graduate with a deep passion for Software Engineering and Artificial Intelligence.

-At NVIDIA, I served as a High Performance Computing and Deep Learning Performance Engineer Intern, where I led GPU performance benchmarking across various HPC and Deep Learning frameworks, including PyTorch, TensorFlow, and CUDA.
+At NVIDIA, I interned as a Performance Engineer focusing on High-Performance Computing and Deep Learning.
+I led GPU performance benchmarking across various HPC and Deep Learning frameworks, including PyTorch, TensorFlow, and CUDA.
 I developed automation frameworks, conducted performance analyses on supercomputing clusters with Linux and SLURM, and optimized GPU-based applications in collaboration with cross-functional teams.

-My work spans a wide range of AI applications, including deep learning for computational biology, leveraging large language models for instructional use, and tackling real-world challenges through projects like Neural Oceans — which uses satellite imagery and deep neural networks to detect ocean plastic pollution — and Adaptive Education AI, an autonomous robot professor designed to teach students through natural interaction.
-I have also explored the perception deficits of image recognition models under adversarial conditions and have multiple research publications.

-I've had the opportunity to participate in several hackathons and have also won big at two of them!

-I'm excited to bring my research background, technical expertise, and project leadership experience to a dynamic team where I can contribute to impactful projects and advance in the fields of Artificial Intelligence and Software Engineering.
+I'm excited to bring my background in research, technical expertise, and project leadership experience to a dynamic team where I can contribute to impactful projects and advance in the fields of Artificial Intelligence and Software Engineering.

 ---